joerg-walter-de/dokumente/satzung_en.md

 * The business year of the assocition is th calendar year.

 #### § 2 PURPOSE OF THE ASSOCIATION
-* The purpose of the association is the promotion Zweck des Vereins sind die Förderung von Bildung, sowie der Kunst und Kultur auf den Gebieten der Techniken aus Handwerk und Ingenieurwesen, deren Anwendung, Geschichte und Weiterentwicklung und des selbstständigen und kreativen Umgangs mit Informationstechnologien und Technik im Allgemeinen.
+* The purpose of the association is the promotion of education, arts and culture in the domains of craft and engeneering techniques, their application, history and innovation and the autonomous and creative usage of informtion technologies and technology in general.
-* Ein weiterer Zweck stellt auch die Förderung der Hilfe für politisch, rassisch oder religiös Verfolgte und für Geflüchtete dar.
+* Another purpose is the support of politically, racially or religiously persecuted and of refugees.
-* Im Verein sind alle Technikbegeisterten und Kreativen willkommen, ungeachtet ihres Geschlechts, Alters, ethnischer Zugehörigkeit, Nationalität, sozialer Herkunft, etwaiger Behinderung oder sexuellen Orientierung.
+* In the association all technology enthusiasts and creatives are welcome regardless of their gender, age, ethnicity, nationality, social background, possible disabilities or sexual orientation.
-* Der Satzungszweck wird insbesondere verwirklicht durch:
+* The purposes laid out in the statute are realized in particular through:
-  1. Den Aufbau einer offenen Stadtteilwerkstatt, wo vor allem Kunst- und Bildungsprojekte realisiert werden.
+  1. The establishment of an open workshop in which in particular art projects and educational projects will be realized.
-  2. Die Förderung regionaler Wertschöpfung.
+  2. The promotion of regional value creation.
-  3. Die fachliche Beratung und Unterstützung im handwerklichen Bereich.
+  3. Providing competent advice in artisanal fields.
-  4. Wissensvermittlung in den folgenden Bereichen:
+  4. Knowledge transfer in the following areas:
-      * Handwerkliche Produktion
+      * Artisanal production
-      * Traditionelle und neue Fertigungsverfahren
+      * Traditional and modern production processes
-      * Werkstoffkunde
+      * Materials technology
-      * Handwerkstechniken
+      * Craft techniques
-      * Einsatz neuer Technologien, Computer und neue Medien
+      * Application of new technologies, computers and new media
-  5. Veranstaltungen von Schulungen und Workshops u.a. zu nachhaltigen Instandhaltungsmaßnahmen von Gebrauchsgegenständen des alltäglichen Lebens und zur wissenschaftlichen Behandlung von aktuellen Entwicklungen in den o.g.
+  5. Organizing training and workshops among other things for the sustainable maintenance of every day commodities and PriviVeranstaltungen von Schulungen und Workshops u.a. zu nachhaltigen Instandhaltungsmaßnahmen von Gebrauchsgegenständen des alltäglichen Lebens und zur wissenschaftlichen Behandlung von aktuellen Entwicklungen in den o.g.
 Themenbereichen.
   6. Vernetzung von und mit bestehenden Gruppen und Projekten, z.B.
 Anwender-Gruppen, Stammtischen, Werkstätten, Künstlergruppen und wissenschaftlichen Einrichtungen.
-  7. Gezielte Ansprache von geflüchteten Personen z.B. in Folgeunterkünften mit Angebot von handwerklichen Freizeitaktivitäten zu Integrations- und Austauschzwecken.
+  7. Targeted addressing of refugees e.g. in refugee hostels by offering artisanal leasure activities for integrational and exchange purposes.
   8. Förderprojekte im Rahmen spezieller Veranstaltungen und Kooperationen mit ehrenamtlichen Bürgerinitiativen, Bildungseinrichtungen und Vereinen im Bereich Flüchtlingshilfe zum Zwecke der Integration.
   9. Einbindung künstlerischer Arbeiten in das Vereinsleben insbesondere durch:
       * Ausstellung und Präsentation künstlerischer Arbeiten in den Vereinsräumen.